Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 Owning “the whole widget” gives Apple a huge advantage here and with future products.

-There is a very large opportunity for someone else to make a robust platforms for Windows and the data center.
+There is a very large opportunity for someone else to make robust platforms for ARM on Windows and in the data center.

-Youtube screenshot
+YouTube screenshot

 In Which I Prematurely Snarked